manojahs/ReactJs/README.md

 UseEffect
 ---------
-This is the hook we ll be using it in Re-Render operation
+->This is the hook we ll be using it in Re-Render operation ->Main thing we use it for Fetching the data

   useEffect(() => {
     console.log(data);